hchautran/hchautran.github.io/content/notes/matmul.md

 ## Conclusion

 This simple CUDA matrix multiplication implementation demonstrates the basic concepts of GPU programming: thread organization, memory management, and kernel execution.
 While not optimized, it provides a solid foundation for understanding how GPUs can accelerate mathematical computations.

-The beauty of this approach lies in its simplicity - one thread per result element makes the mapping straightforward and the code easy to understand.
-As you progress in CUDA programming, you'll learn more sophisticated techniques, but this naive version will always remain a valuable reference point for understanding the fundamentals.

 ---